Blog

 • The main colors and accent colors

 It’s important to create an on-brand digital experience so that the app feels like a natural extension of your organization.
-Because the tour content should be front and center, you’ll only need to do some basic branding.

 7. Add informational pages if desired